A few bits about text on screens

 Given the variety of screens, resolutions, operating systems, and rendering tweaks, it’s good that we have several good fonts to choose from.

 My personal favorites offer various weights, and relaxed letter-spacing.
-And they render well on mac, even with a non-retina display.

 Configuration is for suckers